 After the Visigothic invasion of Italy in 402, Honorius and the imperial court retired to the remote and heavily defended city of Ravenna.
 Honorius was timid and generally took little part in public affairs; he was usually passive and left the running of the empire to his generals and assistants.

-Waterhouse worked in the Pre-Raphaelite style, several decades after the breakup of the Pre-Raphaelite Brotherhood, which included artists such as Dante Gabriel Rossetti, John Everett Millais and William Holman Hunt.
+Waterhouse worked in the Pre-Raphaelite style, several decades after the breakup of the Pre-Raphaelite Brotherhood.
+Pre-Raphaelite Brotherhood included artists such as Dante Gabriel Rossetti, John Everett Millais, and William Holman Hunt.
 Waterhouse embraced the Pre-Raphaelite style even though it had gone out of fashion in the British art scene.